mfpdev/mfp-advanced-adapters-samples/custom-security-checks/sms-otp/README.md

 IBM MobileFirst Platform Foundation
 ===
 SMS One-Time Password is a commonly used security pattern.
 This sample adapter shows how to integrate such a pattern to your IBM MobileFirst Foundation server.
+Using the [Twilio](https://www.twilio.com) service.

 ## SMSOTPResource
 A JAX-RS class that implements the REST API for provisioning the phone number.
-The REST call to register the phone number is protected with default scope.
+The REST call to register the phone number is protected with MobileFirst default scope.

 ## SMSOTPSecurityCheck
-A security check class that let validates SMS code as One-Time Password.
+A security check class that validates SMS code as One-Time Password.

 ## Implementation
 The API is composed of:

-1. A **JAX-RS** resource class that implement the REST access points into the server
+1. A **JAX-RS** resource class that implements a REST access points into the server
 2. A **Twilio** Access Object that handles all access to the [Twilio](https://www.twilio.com) backend using the [Twilio](https://www.twilio.com) Java SDK (that wraps the
    Twilio REST APIs)

-The API uses the **Spring framework** to setup the DataBase & [Twilio](https://www.twilio.com) access components and inject them into the JAX-RS resource.
-Once the initialization is over, Spring is not playing much of a role (we are not using AOP for example) other than use of utility classes.
+The [Twilio](https://www.twilio.com) access components is added with maven dependency.

 ### JAX-RS and Swagger Annotations
-The resource class is annotated with both JAX-RS and Swagger annotations (and than also some Spring annotations and potentially also MobileFirst security annotations).
+The resource class is annotated with both JAX-RS and Swagger annotations.

 **JAX-RS** annotations are used to mark the REST interfaces and marshal objects in and out of the REST interfaces.
 The MobileFirst server uses those annotations to provide a custom Swagger test UI and meta data.
 The use of JAX-RS is